direktiv/function-builder/docs/README.md

     }
 ```

 The `output` instruction has access to all executed commands.
 As seen before all results are in array.
-The previous exmplae accesses the first command result with `(index .
+The previous example accesses the first command result with `(index .
 0)`.
-The command result is a map with the values `result` and `success` so to fetch the result it uses `index` again.
+The command result is a map with the values `result` and `success`.
+To fetch the result it uses `index` again.
 In case the result is JSON and not text the templating can access indivdiual values/attributes from the JSON.
 As with the other fields `if` statements and other template instructions can be used as well.

 ```yaml
 x-direktiv: